bright/new-www/_posts/2017-10-26-slack-fastlane.md

 ---
 layout: post
 title: 'Slack + Fastlane = ❤️.
-About one of Continous Integration puzzles.'
+About one of Continuous Integration puzzles.'
 excerpt: 'Professional development process consists of many puzzles.
 Some of these puzzles can be: unit testing, choosing good architecture, clean code, continuous integration and many  more.
 In this post I will focus on one of these puzzles - Continuous Integration(CI).
 An integral part of CI in iOS Development process is a great tool called Fastlane.
 Fastlane is a powerful engine which handles a number of tasks like - dealing with code signing, creating `.ipa` files, generating screenshots to AppStore and much more.
 One of the cool feature of Fastlane is a Slack integration - and this is what I wanted to write about.'